repeatedly/yajl-d/README.md

 # YAJL binding for D

-yajl-d is YAJL binding for D.
+yajl-d is a YAJL binding for D.

 yajl-d is based on YAJL2.
+I tested with YAJL 2.0.1.

 # Install